ckrilow/dev-ckrilow/pipelines/0025-qc_cluster/env/README.md

 ## R

+CURRENTLY THIS PIPELINE REQUIRES NO R PACKAGES.
+THE BELOW CODE SHOULD NOT BE RUN.

 Conda, however, does not work well with R packages.
 One could use conda to install a base version of R. Alternatively, one can pull from from a rocker image (e.g., `rocker/r-ver:3.6.2` instead of `buildpack-deps:curl` or a minimal install like `alpine` ).

 For R package management we use `renv`.